 1. Canceling credit cards and closing bank accounts.

+Whenever you close a healthy credit card account, you damage your credit score.
 Does that mean you should keep every credit card account open while you’re away?
 Not necessarily.
-"Individual store credit cards probably aren’t worth keeping unless you plan to do a lot of online shopping with that retailer.
+Individual store credit cards probably aren’t worth keeping unless you plan to do a lot of online shopping with that retailer.

-Closing your U.S. bank accounts is a bad idea for the same reasons that canceling credit cards are.
-"It’s becoming very hard for U.S. citizens to open bank accounts in foreign countries," Mitchell says.
-The reason is the increased reporting the U.S. government requires.
-"It's also becoming a little difficult for someone returning to the U.S. to re-open a bank account," Mitchell says.
+Closing your U.S. bank accounts is a bad idea for the same reasons that canceling credit cards is.
+It’s becoming very hard for U.S. citizens to open bank accounts in foreign countries because of the increased reporting the U.S. government requires.
+It may also be difficult for someone returning to the U.S. to re-open a bank account.

-2. Failing to inquire about banking differences.
+2. Failing to inquire about banking differences

 Whatever you do, don’t assume that banking will be the same for you abroad as it is here.
-You may need to make adjustments -- including changing the password for your ATM card.
-"Moving from the United States to a foreign country you may have to change your ATM PIN from a four-digit number to a six-digit number.
+You may need to make adjustments — including changing the password for your ATM card.
+You may have to change your ATM PIN from a four-digit number to a six-digit number.

 While living abroad:

-4. Moving everything to your overseas address.
+3. Moving everything to your overseas address

 This can be an effective way of dealing with your finances and can help prevent late fees and other problems if you can’t easily monitor your accounts yourself.
-But be very careful who you choose for this responsibility: It should be someone you both trust implicitly and can rely on to handle money the same way you would yourself.
+But be very careful who you choose for this responsibility: It should be someone you implicitly trust and can rely on to handle money the same way you would.

 When you return: